localpreservation/presentations/2016-09-09-localpastnyc.md

 We are going to spend 20 minutes on pedagogical design and online education, including:

-- How to create learning communities
+- How to create with a learning community
+- How to create or curate engaging content
-- How to create performance assessment tasks with [GRASP](http://opi.mt.gov/pdf/CurriculumGuides/Curriculum-Development-Guide/GRASP.pdf)
+- How to offer students authentic tasks
+- How to design learning around problems

 --